 Candida also loves magnesium; and, can absorb it right out of your intestines and into itself.
 A study, published in FEMS Microbiology Letters [77.2-3 (1991): 187-193], reported that magnesium was required for exponential growth of Candida albicans yeast cells.
 Another study, published in the Journal of General Microbiology [130.8 (1984): 1941-1945], showed a strong relationship between Candida and magnesium.
 Candida albicans used in the study, required magnesium to form germ tube hyphal growths.
 When Candida albicans was grown in a magnesium deficient environment, germ tube growth did not occur.
 The germ tube growth phase of the yeast also caused a sharp increase in the amount of magnesium the yeast cells took in.
 A non-hyphal forming strain of Candida did not take in much magnesium; consequently, only hyphal forming Candida species may dramatically drain gut magnesium.
 The researchers stated the following about their findings:

 Cell Mg content during exponential yeast-phase growth remained constant but increased throughout germ-tube formation.
 The onset of germ-tube formation coincided with a sharp peak in Mg concentration within the cells.
 Yeast-phase cells of strain CA2, which did not form germ-tubes, had a lower Mg content and failed to accumulate Mg when incubated under conditions for germ-tube formation.

 Consequently, if you have a significant amount of hyphal forming yeast in your gut, you could very well be lacking magnesium.
 But, be cautious if you are thinking about using a magnesium laxative.
 The increase in magnesium in the gut will also spur the development of hyphal forming Candida.
-So, you may want to eliminate the yeast in your gut first and use a magnesium free laxative while you go through your yeast cleansing process.
+So, you may want to eliminate the yeast in your gut first, and then use a magnesium free laxative; while you go through your yeast cleansing process.

 Natural Solutions for Constipation